1. Install the Lumion plug-in for Revit

 - In Revit, you can mark the Base Point and Survey Point in your project.
 The Lumion exporter settings let you define one of those as the Insertion Point in Lumion.

-- If you choose Base point as the Insertion Point, then 'project North' is taken into account.
+- If you choose Base Point as the Insertion Point, then 'project North' is taken into account.

-- If you choose Survey point as the Insertion Point, then 'true North' is taken into account.
+- If you choose Survey Point as the Insertion Point, then 'true North' is taken into account.

 3.2: Surface smoothing: